As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 How to make the best stove top chicken thighs recipe

-Here is a quick overview of how to cook chicken thighs in a pan over the stovetop.
+Here is a quick overview of how to cook chicken thighs in a pan on the stovetop.
 Season chicken and pan fry in an iron skillet (or large cast iron skillet).
 Sounds so easy right?
 Ok, let’s get to it.

 Prepare the chicken thighs, remove any visible unwanted fats and hanging skin.
 If you are using boneless skinless chicken thighs, then you may not need to do much.